zahra330-hz/zahra330-hz/README.md

 I am a passionate **Python Learner** and an **English Student** on a journey to become a professional developer.
 Welcome to my GitHub!

 ### 🚀 About Me
-- 🔭 I’m currently working on basic Python projects (like my Simple Calculator!).
+- 🔭 I’m currently working on basic Python projects.
 - 🌱 I’m currently learning **Python**, **Git**, and improving my **English**.
 - 🥅 2026 Goals: Master Python libraries and contribute to open-source projects.
 - ⚡ Fun fact: I love solving logic puzzles and building tools that make life easier.